Priyaramamoorthy96/Training2/unixcommands.md

 < DOB  : 11/11/1996
 < Salary : 3.75l
 ```
-- **wc filename --- Tells you how many lines, words, and characters there are in a file**
+- **To Tell you how many lines, words, and characters there are in a file**
 ```
+Syntax :
+wc filename

+Example :
 root@d7e3573d5eb5:/pramati/company# wc employee

-OUTPUT :
+Output :
  4 10 59 employee
  ```

-- **date - tells the current date**
+- **Tells the current date**
 ```
+Syntax :
+date

+Example :
 root@d7e3573d5eb5:/pramati/company# date

-OUTPUT :
+Output :
 Thu Jan 24 05:20:26 UTC 2019
 ```

-- **find - The find command all of the files within a directory and its subdirectories that match a set of conditions.**
+- **The find command finds all of the files within a directory and its subdirectories that match a set of conditions.**

 ```
+Syntax :
+find

+Example :
 root@d7e3573d5eb5:/pramati# find company

-OUTPUT :
+Output:
 company
 company/employee
 company/employee_details